uber-archive/makisu/README.md

 Makisu makes it easy to build images from a GitHub repository inside Kubernetes.
 A single pod (or job) is created with an init container, which will fetch the build context through git or other means, and place that context in a designated volume.
-Once this is complete, the Makisu container will be created and execute the build, using that volume as its build context.
+Once it completes, the Makisu container will be created and execute the build, using that volume as its build context.

 ### Creating registry configuration